 Sex/Crime – a twisted tale that explores the darkness lurking within hookup culture

-Written by Alexis Gregory, Sex/Crime is a dark and disturbing play that had its debut at The Glory in East London.
+Written by Alexis Gregory, Sex/Crime is a dark and disturbing play that had its debut at The Glory in East London before transferring to Soho Theatre for a West End run.

 In some senses that is a story that exists in a bit of a void or a vacuum – in a fractured and divided city, two men, ‘A’ and ‘B’, meet to recreate the killings of a famous gay serial killer, for their own pleasure and for the right price.
 But it’s a story that taps viscerally into the known unknowns of gay hookup culture.
 It’s an intense ride with occasionally moments of twisted humour.

-Ahead of the run at Soho Theatre, I caught up with Alexis Gregory for a behind-the-scenes look at Sex/Crime.
+Ahead of the play’s recent run at Soho Theatre, I caught up with Alexis Gregory for a behind-the-scenes look at Sex/Crime.

 Why was Sex/Crime a show that you wanted to transfer from The Glory into Soho Theatre?